kolide/kolide-quickstart/README.md

 ## Quickest Setup

 You can copy/paste the following into your shell in order to get Kolide ready to go.
-Please replace `<your license string>` with your actual license string.
+Replace `<your license string>` with your actual license string.
 If you have not already, please [register for a Kolide license](https://www.kolide.co/register).
 The [Kolide license page](https://www.kolide.co/account/kolide/product-and-license) will also provide you with these commands and the appropriate license string filled in.

 ```bash
 git clone https://github.com/kolide/kolide-quickstart.git